 2. Medela Freestyle

 This pump is out top choice if you’re one of those people who is always on the go and dislikes sitting still for too long.
-The Freestyle was specifically designed by Medela for exclusive pumping.
+The Medela Freestyle was specifically designed for exclusive pumping.
 It’s an extremely efficient pump which can use as a double or a single pump.
 Surprisingly its really small for the efficiency it gives when pumping, and that’s so you can carry it around easily.

 Couple this pump up with a hand free pumping bra, which you need to buy separately.
 You will free up so much time to get those other important day to day tasks done.
 This is one of the few breast pumps on the market to come with not only a cooling bag for storing milk on the go but a carry bag to hold your pump, and it’s surprisingly stylish.